-Overview of professional ethics and behavior within the field of early childhood including, professional development, understanding of the core knowledge and competencies of the field, and the importance of ongoing professional growth.
-One-half lecture; one clinical.
-Both fall and spring semesters.
+Overview of professional ethics and behavior within the field of early childhood, including professional development, understanding of the core knowledge and competencies of the field, and the importance of ongoing professional growth.
+Onehalf lecture; one practicum.

 ECD 184 • Early Social and Emotional Development